History of the Jews in Algeria: Holocaust in Algeria, under the Vichy regime

-One of the first moves of the pro-German Vichy regime was to revoke the effects of the Crémieux Decree, on October 7, 1940, thereby abolishing French citizenship for Algerian Jews, affecting some 110,000 Algerians.
-Under Vichy rule in Algeria, even Karaites and Jews who had converted to another religion were subject to anti-semitic laws, known collectively as Statut des Juifs.
+After the Nazi German occupation of Northern France and the creation of the pro-Nazi collaborationist Vichy regime in Southern France during the Second World War, Algeria was under the control of the Vichy regime.
+One of the first moves of the regime was to revoke the effects of the Crémieux Decree, on October 7, 1940, thereby abolishing French citizenship for Algerian Jews, affecting some 110,000 Algerians.
+Under Vichy rule in Algeria, even Karaites and Jews who had converted to another religion were subject to antisemitic laws, known collectively as Statut des Juifs.
 The Vichy regime's laws ensured that Jews were forbidden from holding public office or other governmental positions, as well as from holding jobs in industries such as insurance and real estate.
 In addition, the Vichy regime set strict limitations on Jewish people working as doctors or lawyers.
-It is essential to acknowledge that in no way dictated by Nazi Germany, this policy of blacklisting Jews was exclusively the initiative of the Vichy government.
+In no way dictated by Nazi Germany, this policy of blacklisting Jews was exclusively the initiative of the Vichy government.

-The Vichy regime also limited the number of Jewish children in Algeria's public school system, and eventually terminated all Jewish enrollment in public schools.
+The Vichy regime also limited the number of Jewish children in Algeria's public school system, and eventually terminated all Jewish enrolment in public schools.
 In response, Jewish professors who had been forced from their jobs set up a Jewish university in 1941, only for its forced dissolution to occur at the end of that same year.
 The Jewish communities of Algeria also set up a system of Jewish primary schools for children, and by 1942 some 20,000 Jewish children were enrolled in 70 elementary and 5 secondary schools all over Algeria.
 The Vichy government eventually created legislation allowing the government to control school curriculum and schedules, which helped dampen efforts to educate young Jews in Algeria.

-It was in this context that the French authorities carried out a legal spoliation of Jewish property, known as ‘economic Aryanisation’ in Nazi-inspired terminology, in order to ‘eliminate all Jewish influence’ in the economy.
-In the space of a few months, more than 2,500 properties were taken from their owners and entrusted to ‘commissaires-gérants’ who had put themselves forward as candidates and whose dossiers had been validated.
+It was in this context that the French authorities carried out a legal spoliation of Jewish property, known as "economic Aryanisation" in Nazi-inspired terminology, in order to "eliminate all Jewish influence" in the economy.
+In the space of a few months, more than 2,500 properties were taken from their owners and entrusted to commissaires-gérants who had put themselves forward as candidates and whose dossiers had been validated.
 While most of them were French nationals from the colony, there were also a handful of Muslims among the provisional administrators, at least those who had not been rejected by the authorities.
 Careful examination of the archives reveals a geography of spoliation.
-As the Jews were main actors in trading with the Muslims, the colonial authorities sometimes feared that spoliation would jeopardise the fragile social balance, or even create unrest among the ‘indigenous’ population that would be difficult to control.
+As the Jews were main actors in trading with the Muslims, the colonial authorities sometimes feared that spoliation would jeopardise the fragile social balance, or even create unrest among the "indigenous" population that would be difficult to control.
 After the Allied landings, the return to normality was slow and many spoliated people had difficulty recovering their property.